 Hosts may end the booking immediately if any laws or Host Rules are broken.

 For non-emergency disputes, users must report the incident to all parties, including Peerspace, within 3 calendar days (72 hrs) of the booking’s conclusion.

 You must message the host through the Peerspace platform with an explanation of the incident in an effort to reach an amicable resolution.
-If you reach a decision without involvement from Peerspace, share your resolution via email to email@example.com and we'll confirm it with both parties, then process payment accordingly.
+If you reach a decision without involvement from Peerspace, share your resolution via email by clicking here and we'll confirm it with both parties, then process payment accordingly.

 If you are unable to reach a resolution with the other party, you can escalate the incident to our Disputes team.
 Once escalated, our team will:

 - Inform the host that a dispute has been filed

 - Request any additional information to be submitted over the next two business days.

 - At the conclusion of our review, the Disputes team will inform the host and guest of their resolution and process any associated payment*

 By involving Peerspace in your damage dispute, you agree to accept our decision as final.
 Note that using messaging through Peerspace helps bring any potential disputes to a resolution more quickly.
 Peerspace may hold or reverse any host payouts until a decision has been made by our team.